depicted-candela/TransitionalSQL/solutions/13_performanceSymphony.md

 -- Check the plan
 SELECT * FROM TABLE(DBMS_XPLAN.DISPLAY_CURSOR(FORMAT=>'ALL'));
 ```

 <strong>Analysis:</strong> For this small dataset, the plan will likely feature <code>NESTED LOOPS</code> and index access.
-The key is to note the cardinality estimates (`Rows` column).
+The key is to note the cardinality estimates (`Rows</code> column).
 They will be very small.
 The plan is efficient for this data size.
 </li>
 <li>
 <strong>Simulate Data Change and The Pitfall:</strong>